 No one likes to column, but often it has to be done.
 For those tricky columns that just never seem to give pure material, we have three automated flash column chromatography machines ready for use.

 Our group has a Perkin Elmer Model 341 Polarimeter.
 This instrument is useful for determining the optical rotation of optically active compounds.
-It features both Na (589 nm) and Hg lamps and is primarily used for measuring the specific rotation of compounds in solution held in a quartz cell that was specifically designed for this type of polarimeter.
+It features both Na (589 nm) and Hg lamps and is primarily used for measuring the specific rotation of compounds in solution.

 Group members have access to two HP/Agilent gas chromatographs.
 Controllable through Agilent's ChemStation™ interface, the instruments can be equipped with a wide variety of capillary columns to separate compounds both achiral and chiral in nature.
 The group is also equipped with a new Agilent 7890A GC with a 16 sample tray for automated injections.

-We have two gloveboxes for one made by Vacuum Atmospheres and one made by Vigor.
-Both are equipped with an anti-static device to ensure easy weighing of water sensitize powdered reagents (e.g., LAH).
-As well they can be entered by either a small or large anti-chamber.
+We have one glovebox made by Vigor, equipped with an anti-static device to ensure easy weighing of water sensitize powdered reagents (e.g., LAH).
+It can be entered by either a small or large anti-chamber.